 Are all of us skinny jean lovers in danger?
 Is our love affair with our skinny jeans over?

 Thank goodness cool heads prevail.
 Gary Switzer, publisher of the website HealthNewsReview.org, sets the record straight.
 His website investigates daily health news and puts all the stories circulating out there into proper perspective.
+I think it’s important to keep on top of what is actually fact and what is just a lie that the media keep pushing.
+So, I’m always on sites like Health News Review and thenuherald.com to see what is actually true in health news.
 Yes, the media can sometimes go to great lengths to nab the public’s attention – and with this skinny jean story, they probably sent millions of women into a fashion frenzy.

 Switzer writes: “A single case study of one woman’s problems from wearing skinny jeans drew global news attention.”